WFMRDA/Fire-Modeling-Services-Framework-Documentation/source/landscape.rst

 .. note::
     All edit rules are passed to the Landscape Service as :code:`JSON`.
 For Landscape Service Edit Rules, all strings are case insensitive.
-Thus, “lookup” can be passed as “lookup”, “Lookup”, “LOOKUP”, or “LooKUp”.
+Thus, "lookup" can be passed as "lookup", "Lookup", "LOOKUP", or "LooKUp".
 It should also be noted that whitespace (spaces, tabs, carriage returns, and linefeeds) between the components is optional.

 LANDFIRE Lookup Rules Syntax
 ----------------------------

-The name for a LANDFIRE Lookup rule is “lookup”.
+The name for a LANDFIRE Lookup rule is "lookup".
 Each LANDFIRE Lookup rule must contain three components (Category, Severity, and Timeframe) and each of the required components has three values that can be used.
 There is also a fourth optional parameter (Mask) that can be used for a given rule.

 +------------------+--------------+---------------+-------------------------------------------------------------------------------------------------------------+
 | Component Name   | String Value | Numeric Value | Description                                                                                                 |